Factbox-Coronavirus variants, first found in UK and South Africa, spread worldwide

 * The variant linked to Britain has been detected on the island of Madeira in PORTUGAL, the regional civil protection authority said.

-* SINGAPORE confirmed its first case of the variant found in Britain, the patient arriving from Britain on Dec.
-6, while 11 others who were already in quarantine had returned preliminarily positive results.
+* SINGAPORE confirmed its first case of the variant found in Britain.

-* SOUTH KOREA said the variant found in Britain was found in three people who had entered South Korea from London on Dec.
-22. Officials vowed to speed up vaccinations.
+* SOUTH KOREA said the variant found in Britain was found in three people.

+* SPAIN has confirmed around 60 cases of the variant found in Britain.

 * SWEDEN said the variant circulating in Britain had been detected after a traveller from Britain fell ill on arrival and tested positive.

-* SWITZERLAND has documented five cases of the variant from Britain and two cases of the South African mutation, a health ministry official said.
+* SWITZERLAND has recorded 28 cases of the variant circulating in Britain.
+It has also recorded two cases of the South African mutation.

-* Self-ruled TAIWAN, claimed by neighbouring China, confirmed its first case of the variant discovered in Britain, a traveller from the UK.
+* Self-ruled TAIWAN, claimed by neighbouring China, confirmed its first case of the variant discovered in Britain.

-* TURKEY has banned Britons from entering the country after detecting 15 cases of the new variant in travellers from Britain, the government said.
+* TURKEY detected 15 cases of the new variant in travellers from Britain.

 * UNITED ARAB EMIRATES discovered a “limited number” of cases of people infected with a new variant, a government official said.
 Those affected had travelled from abroad, without specifying from where or the number of cases.

-* The UNITED STATES has reported four cases of the UK variant - in New York, California, Florida and Colorado.
+* The UNITED STATES said the British variant had been found in at least eight states, including California, Colorado, Florida and New York.

-* VIETNAM has detected its first case of the variant that is spreading around Britain, the health ministry said.
+* VIETNAM has detected its first case of the variant that is spreading around Britain.

 Our Standards: The Thomson Reuters Trust Principles.